Sarah Portwine

 About the Therapist

+In a culture that promotes heteronormative, cisgender and monogamous ways of being I passionately believe in supporting and empowering gender, sexuality and relationship diverse people.
 I became a therapist after experiencing the therapy process for myself.
 My perspective on therapy is based on personal experience as well as my training.
 I'm not a 'blank screen' therapist, I bring who I am to sessions including the occasional swear.
-I identify as a bisexual cis-woman and describe myself as down-to-earth, respectful, non-judgmental, authentic and compassionate.Â
+I describe myself as down-to-earth, respectful, non-judgmental, authentic and compassionate.Â

 - Bi- | Pansexual